after Joel Peter Witkin

 There is no accompanying image to this piece because all of the photographer's images are incredibly disturbing.
 It is up to the reader whether they want to look up the works.
 They are gruesome and shocking and show decay, death, deformity, illness, sex, and pornography.

-This poem was first published in Pretty Time Machine: ekphrastic prose poems (Mixed Up Media Editions, 2020).
+This poem was first published at South Florida Poetry Review, and in Pretty Time Machine: ekphrastic prose poems (Mixed Up Media Editions, 2020).

 Lorette C. Luzajic is an award-winning, internationally collected visual artist with works in more than 25 countries.
 She studied journalism in university but prefers creative writing, often about art.
 Her most recent of five poetry collections is Pretty Time Machine: ekphrastic prose poems.
 She recently won first place in a flash fiction contest at MacQueen's Quinterly, and has been nominated several times each for the Pushcart Prize and Best of the Net.
 Her poems and very short stories have been widely published, including recent or forthcoming appearances in Bright Flash, Club Plum, Halfway Down the Stairs, Gyroscope, Free Flash Fiction, Communicators League, and more.
 She is the founder and editor of The Ekphrastic Review.